danklotz/openNotes/micro-reviews.md

 - *White et al. (1993) Complexity and Chaos.* Not sure what to think about this *thing*.
 Definitely not my pair of shoes.

-## Regisseurs
+## 🎬 Regisseurs
-**10/10 regisseurs:** Quentin Tarantino, Stanley Kubrick, Hayao Miyazaki, Kar-Wai Wong, Edgar Wright, Woody Allen, Wes Anderson, Jim Jarmusch, Terry Gilliam.
+**10/10 regisseurs:** Quentin Tarantino, Stanley Kubrick, Hayao Miyazaki, Wong Kar-Wai, Edgar Wright, Woody Allen, Wes Anderson, Jim Jarmusch, Terry Gilliam.

-## Toys
+## 🧩 Toys
+- [Hanayama Cast Laby](https://hanayama-toys.com/product/cast-laby/).
+I do not know what a laby is, but the puzzle is nice.
+It contains two steps I did not expect and is designed in a very cool way.
+- [Hanayama Cast Galaxy](https://hanayama-toys.com/product/cast-galaxy/).
+I liked this one.
+It is similar to the [Cast Coil](https://hanayama-toys.com/product/cast-galaxy/), but much less involved (+ there is something else you need to solve it).
+Tthis puzzle might even be great if you enjoy the kind of solution.
+- [Hanayama Cast Coil](https://hanayama-toys.com/product/cast-coil/).
+This one is easier than one would think at first.
+It looks very nice and I can see appreciate its deliberate design.
+However, I do not particularly enjoy this kind of puzzle.
+- [Hanayama Cast Key II](https://hanayama-toys.com/product/cast-key-ii/).
+Probably my favourite Hanyama puzzle.
+It is easy enough so you don't get a headache.
+But, it also requires enough attention and observation skills to keep you on your toes.
+It is designed in stages, each one has a new trick to discover.
+It is a pure delight.
 - [Hanayama Cast L’oeuf](https://hanayama-toys.com/product/cast-loeuf/).
 Very beatyful puzzle with an extremely satisfying solution.
 Probably a bit easier than the difficulty would suggest.
 - [Hanayama Cast Box](https://hanayama-toys.com/product/cast-box/).
 More difficult than you think, but very nice solution.
 Enjoyed it a lot.
 - [Hanayama Cast Harmony](https://hanayama-toys.com/product/cast-harmony/).
 Beautiful puzzle with a nice trick.
 Very enjoyable.